 Stormwater strategies to capture, convey, intercept, infiltrate and transpire stormwater on site are a key feature of this development.
 The removal of existing trees will be required to allow for adequate space for a double row of trees and rain gardens along Yates, View and Quadra Streets.
 The existing horse chestnut trees on Vancouver Street are retained and treated as recommended by the arborist.
-Planting will feature native and adapted west coast plant species and specimen trees in key locations.
+Overall, planting will feature native and adapted west coast plant species and specimen trees in key locations.
+Soft landscape and trees frame the townhouse entries on the View and Vancouver Street frontages.